minettekaum/text_to_speech/tutorial.md

 The `backend/` directory includes a `dia` folder with a trimmed-down version of the Dia model from [Nari Labs](https://github.com/nari-labs/dia.git).
 This approach avoids loading unnecessary components.

-You can optimize the model for faster inference using Pruna AI.
+You can optimise the model for faster inference using Pruna AI.
 Follow this [tutorial](https://www.koyeb.com/tutorials/deploy-flux-models-with-pruna-ai-for-8x-faster-inference-on-koyeb) for guidance.

 ---